data-forge/data-forge-js/README.md

 # Groups and windows

 Data-Forge provides various methods for grouping data.
-All of these methods return a `Series` of *buckets*.
-Each bucket is a `Series` or `DataFrame` containing grouped data.
+All of these methods return a `Series` of *windows*.
+Each window is a `Series` or `DataFrame` containing grouped data.

-Use any of the [data transformation](#transformation) or [aggregation](#summarization-and-aggregation) functions to transform a `Series` of buckets into something else.
+Use any of the [data transformation](#transformation) or [aggregation](#summarization-and-aggregation) functions to transform a `Series` of windows into something else.

 ## Group